enogrob/krishnamurti-book-of-life/README.md

 [x] 2023-12-04 Only in aloneness is there innocence [x] 2023-12-05 The one who is alone is innocent
-[x] 2023-12-06 Create a new world, a new civilization
+[x] 2023-12-06 Create a new world, a new civilization [x] 2023-12-07 Aloneness in which there is no fear
 ```